Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Data has not yet been ingested into the DMO.
 - [x] The new DMO is not of category Profile.
 - [ ] The new DMO does not have a relationship to the individual DMO.
-- [ ] Segmentation is only supported for the Individual and `Unified Individual` DMOs.
+- [ ] Segmentation is only supported for the `Individual` and `Unified Individual` DMOs.

 **[⬆ Back to Top](#table-of-contents)**

 ### How does `Data Cloud` handle an individual's `Right to be Forgotten`?

-- [ ] Deletes the record from all data source objects, and any downstream Data Model Objects are updated at the next schedulet ingestion.
+- [ ] Deletes the record from all data source objects, and any downstream Data Model Objects are updated at the next scheduled ingestion.
-- [ ] Deletes the specified Individual record and its `Unified Individual Link` record.
+- [ ] Deletes the specified `Individual` record and its `Unified Individual Link` record.
-- [ ] Deletes the specified Individual and records from any data source object mapped to the Individual Data Model Object.
+- [ ] Deletes the specified `Individual` and records from any data source object mapped to the `Individual` Data Model Object.
-- [x] Deletes the specified Individual and records from any Data Model Object/data lake object related to the Individual.
+- [x] Deletes the specified `Individual` and records from any Data Model Object/data lake object related to the `Individual`.

 **[⬆ Back to Top](#table-of-contents)**